 With an extensive understanding of Texas health care laws and federal laws against fraud and abuse, our attorneys provide the insight clients need to fully and accurately evaluate any transaction and agreement involving a Texas-based medical practice.
 From navigating the challenges of ensuring regulatory compliance, creating compliance plans, and structuring sound agreements to resolving disputes, allegations of health care violations, and licensure defense, our firm offers comprehensive representation to physicians and professionals across the spectrum.

-Hendershot, Cannon & Hisey, P.C. serves clients across Houston and the state of Texas, and is available to personally discuss your unique situation, options, and what we can do to help.
+Hendershot, Cowart & Hisey, P.C. serves clients across Houston and the state of Texas, and is available to personally discuss your unique situation, options, and what we can do to help.
 To request an initial consultation with a Houston health care lawyer from our team, contact us today.